 The AOFM issues debt securities on behalf of the Australian Government.
 We manage its cash and debt portfolios, and provide advice on a range of financial risks.
 We also support smaller lenders by making investments through securitisation markets.

-Australian Office of Financial Management currently has 0 opportunities.
+Australian Office of Financial Management has no active opportunities at the moment.

 The AOFM works meet the government’s debt financing and cash needs, and achieve its policy objectives to support the domestic lending market.
 The AOFM takes into account the potential for its operations to impact Australian financial markets.

 The AOFM, as the interface between Government and financial markets is required to exercise considerable judgement.
 It is necessary to balance the pursuit of government objectives and community outcomes with an understanding of the incentives that drive financial market participants.
 In this regard, it is important that the AOFM is seen in its day-to-day dealings to be: